gerbera/gerbera/doc/run.rst

 All table names have a ``mt_`` or ``grb_`` prefix, so you can theoretically share the database with a different application.
 However, this is not recommended.

+Newer versions of MySQL/MariaDB connectors assume SSL/TLS encryption which might not be active on your system.
+In that case you have to set the environment variable ``MARIADB_TLS_DISABLE_PEER_VERIFICATION=1`` to skip certificate handling.

 Last.FM Setup
 ~~~~~~~~~~~~~~